Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.09 (BR)
+- Research can also be prioritised.
+(Ctrl click on "Tech" left label of spending pane)

 2024.11.08 (BR)
 - Groundwork to split "InGameOption" to "Game Rules" and "User Preferences"
 - Fixed a rare issue where the map boundary would shift after new scouted stars popup.